 Add the cranberries, orange zest, and buttermilk to the flour mixture.
 Mix in with a large silicone spatula until you have a sticky dough and no dry flour.
 If need be, get your hands in there to get everything mixed in.

 To keep things very chilled and make sure your scones are all flaky, put the baking sheet in the freezer for a bit.
-I generally freeze the scones for anywhere from 20 to 30 minutes.
+I generally freeze them for anywhere from 20 to 30 minutes.

-Once your scones are all baked, let them cool, and then make the white chocolate glaze.
+Once your scones are all baked, let them cool, and then make the glaze.
 This is totally optional!
-The scones are awesome without it, but the glaze is fun and great if you are serving the scones to company.
+They are awesome without it, but the glaze is fun and great if you are serving them to company.

 Tip: If you want to make them even more festive looking, dust the scones with red sanding sugar right after you glaze them.